 How to Modernise Your Kitchen

-Kitchens are now sleeker and smarter.
-But how can you turn your space into a contemporary, modern haven that the whole household wants to spend time in?
+With kitchen designs and appliances being sleeker and smarter than ever before, you too can turn your space into a contemporary, modern haven where the whole household wants to gather.

 1. Clean it up

-On top of this, if you’re replacing the kitchen cabinets, opt for clean lines, flat panels and neutral, consistent colours.
+If you chose to renovate the kitchen by replacing the kitchen cabinets, opt for clean lines, flat panels and neutral, consistent colours.
+Some of the colours that are in style right now are dark grey, light grey, off cream, white and copper.
 The aim of the modern kitchen is to blend seamlessly together from one side of the room to the other.
-If you’re not replacing, but rather redoing, consider painting them a neutral colour such as white or grey, and stick to that colour as a theme.
+If you’re choosing to keep the kitchen as it is and give it a spruce up, consider painting the cupboards a neutral colour such as white or grey.
+Choose a colour and stick to it and maybe redecorate the rest of the kitchen to suit the new theme.

 2. Island life